RickWong/react-isomorphic-starterkit/README.md

 ## Features

 - Fully automated with npm run scripts
-- Supervisor with Hapi.js server
+- Supervisor with Hapi.js web server
-- Webpack for watch and production builds
+- Webpack for hot watch and production builds
 - React.js + Router on the client and server
 - React Hot Loader for instant client updates
 - Babel.js automatically compiles ES6